Nature Photo Planner

 One overview presents all the plans as a list.
 The other presents them on a map, complete with grouping close proximity plans and a light pollution map for me to see where I have planned photos in relation to where there are dark skies.

 My vision was starting to take shape.
 It was time to start trying to bring the Astrophotography Dashboard back in.
 Getting this part right proved to be challenging, but it was important to get it right.
 While the plans were great for recording ideas, the real power of this app was always going to come from simplifying the research.
 This planner took several tries to get right.
-In the end, I benchmarked my results against trusted astronomy/planetarium software including edge cases where the sun never sets or rises (polar night, midnight sun).
+I checked the results against trusted astronomy tools so I know the planner isn’t quietly lying to me — even in weird edge cases like polar night or midnight sun.
 I can search a location, pick it on a map, or just enter its coordinates.
 Within seconds, I have all the information I need.

 I took the same logic from my first prototype so that I could look at an entire month’s worth of data and know which are the best nights at a glance.
 I can even choose the one that works best for me and create a new plan directly from the table with location, date, and shooting window pre-filled based on whether I selected Milky Way core, moonrise, or moonset.